egreven/CS505_Homer_CLTK/README.md

 Content Sources:
 - https://github.com/cltk/grc_text_perseus/tree/master/cltk_json --edited some files that were missing lines
-- https://www.dsgep.ugent.be/iliad/  used for speech indices
+- https://www.dsgep.ugent.be/iliad/  used for speech indices.
+Files "speech indices" came directly from this website